kirpichik/GameOfLife-Curses/README.md

 #  Game Of Life NCurses

-Realization of the "Game Of Life" using the ncurses library.
+Implementation of the "Game Of Life" using the ncurses library.

 ![Game Demo](https://raw.githubusercontent.com/kirpichik/GameOfLife-Curses/master/image.png "Game Demo" )